leo-fp/Vim-config/README.md

 # Vim-config
-Tiny VimConf, a configure file that provides minimum feature set, took a small step forward from bare vim.
+Tiny VimConf, a configuration file that provides minimum feature set, took a small step forward from bare vim.